Iqbalwasim01/Sunlit-shaded-canopy-photosynthesis-model/README.md

 Make sure all files are within the same file directory and your R session is linked to the same directory.

-The 'Canopy model functions.R' file has many redundant functions from trial and error or were not needed in the final model.
+The 'Canopy model functions.R' file has many redundant functions because of trial and error.
 For the final functions see the functions within the 'Two.big.leaf.concept()' function.

 # 1 Loading model functions
 Once all necessary R packages have been installed.
 Run the following file to load all model functions: